hosseinmd/swagger-typescript/readme.md

 Support OpenApi v3

 An auto typescript/javascript code generator from swagger.
-Every endpoint create as function and full type base.
+Each endpoint will be constructed as a function, full type base.

 For Example:
 Get method of '/Account/{id}' path will be this code in services.ts